The Best 32:9 UltraWide Monitors (2026 Reviews)

 So, some HDR scenes will look better than SDR, but you’re not getting the true HDR viewing experience.

-Next, it boasts AMD FreeSync Premium Pro and NVIDIA G-SYNC Compatible certifications for tear-free gameplay up to 240FPS, but some units still might exhibit occasional brightness flickering.
+Next, it boasts AMD FreeSync Premium Pro certification for tear-free gameplay up to 240FPS, but some units still might exhibit occasional brightness flickering.
 There’s the VRR Control option in the OSD menu, but as we’ve mentioned before, it can replace brightness flickering with micro-stutter.

 Still, screen tearing is hardly noticeable at 240Hz, so you might want to just disable VRR in games where VRR Control on/off doesn’t help.